|

 had now fallen casualty, either killed or wounded.

-Married in August 1914,
+Married in August 1914, he had been the "dearly

-beloved husband" for less than a year of Vera (nee Brown),
+beloved husband" for less than a year of Vera (née Brown),

 daughter of the late George Sheward Brown and Mrs Brown,